 Moodle: View and submit assignments

-Instructors may create Assignments in Moodle for a number of reasons: to place due dates on the Moodle calendar and timeline, to create a graded item in the course Gradebook, or to receive digital submissions.
+Instructors create Moodle Assignments to place due dates on students' Moodle calendars and timelines, create graded items in the course Gradebook, and sometimes to receive digital submissions.
+This article explains how to view details about an assignment and submit work if needed.

 Before you start, you may need access to the following: